Abingdon Track Day Information

-If you are planning doing a track day at Abingdon there are plenty of amenities nearby, the most useful being a petrol station within 10 minutes of the circuit.
+If you are planning to do a track day at Abingdon there are plenty of amenities nearby, the most useful being a petrol station within 10 minutes of the circuit.
 There's also plenty of local B&B's and Hotels if you are travelling far and prefer to stay close the night before.
-The arrival time for track days at Abingdon Airfield is usually around 09:00am.
-There is always an hour break for lunch around midday and the track time comes to and end approximately 16:45 depending on light.
+The arrival time for track days at Abingdon Airfield is usually around 09:00 am.
+There is always an hour break for lunch around midday and the track time comes to an end approximately 16:45 depending on the light.
 If you are using sat-nav to get to the circuit, click on 'directions' for the address and map details.

 Abingdon Noise Limits

 Car track days at the Abingdon Airfield are run with a strict noise limit set by the local council and the MOD.
 The static noise limit on any own car track day at Abingdon is 100dB(A).
 The noise output is tested at 0.5 meters away and at 4500 rpm.
 The test is different for cars with motorcycle engines as they are tested at 3/4 max revs.
 Cars with V-tec-type engines or vehicles capable of over 7500rpm will also be tested at 3/4 max revs.